Roman Baths, Strand Lane: Water supply

 The source of the water coming into the Bath has never been properly established, and may have varied over time.
 In the mid-nineteenth century it bubbled up through a hole in the floor, where patching to the brickwork can still be seen.
 In the early 1920s it entered at the north-east corner, but could also be seen seeping through the adjacent sides of the bath.
 Since the mid-1920s it has entered via the settling tank at the east end.
-The supply has been interrupted several times in the twentieth century, for instance in the 1940s when the bath was derelict and blocked by hello, and again in the 1970s thanks to building work on Surrey Street.
+The supply has been interrupted several times in the twentieth century, for instance in the 1940s when the bath was derelict and blocked, and again in the 1970s thanks to building work on Surrey Street.
 Talk in nineteenth- and twentieth-century sources of the holy well of Holywell Street, the holy well of St Clement, or underground streams descending from Highgate or Hampstead is speculative and unsubstantiated.
 When tested in 1981, samples were found to have ‘the basic characteristics of ground water, but containing high levels of nitrate and phosphate.’

 History

 Anne of Denmark’s fountain and its cistern

 In 1609–1613 James I had the first version of the old Somerset House lavishly enlarged and refurbished for his queen, Anne of Denmark.
-The refurbishment included the reorganization of the gardens and the building of an immense grotto-fountain showing the Muses and Pegasus on Mt Helicon, designed by the brilliant French engineer, Salomon de Caus.
+The refurbishment included the reorganization of the gardens and the building of an immense grotto-fountain showing the Muses and Pegasus on Mount Helicon, designed by the brilliant French engineer, Salomon de Caus.
 Contemporary documents establish that the cistern supplying this fountain was ‘over the Strand Lane’ and was fed by pump from the grounds of Somerset House.
 Further evidence from the early eighteenth century places the by-then derelict cistern-house level with what is now No 33 Surrey Street and next to the Old Watch House.
 It is thus clear that the Strand Lane Bath is exactly where the cistern-house is attested to have been.
 Expert dating of the brickwork of the bath to the range 1550–1650 then leaves it overwhelmingly probable that the ‘bath’ is in fact some part of the cistern structure.
 What part exactly is more mysterious: the full structure will have had to be considerably larger and taller than what now survives in order to power the fountain properly.
 It may be that the surviving fabric was part of the support for a water-tank (note the very thick sides) rather than a water-holder itself.